List of prime ministers of Thailand

 The prime minister of Thailand (นายกรัฐมนตรี; RTGS: Nayok Ratthamontri; [naː.jók rát.tʰà.mon.triː], literally 'chief minister of state') is the head of government of Thailand.
-The prime minister is also the chairman of the cabinet of Thailand and represents the government at home and the country abroad.
+The prime minister is also the chair of the cabinet of Thailand and represents the Royal Thai Government at home and the country abroad.

+The post of prime minister had existed in some forms throughout the history of Thailand, the most known form was the Samuhanayok post.
+This position emerged during the Ayutthaya Kingdom as part of the centralization of government.

-The post of prime minister has existed since the Siamese Revolution of 1932 and Siam's first constitution.
+The modern post of prime minister has existed since the Siamese revolution of 1932 and Siam's first constitution.
 Throughout the post's existence, it has mostly been occupied by military leaders from the Royal Thai Army, three holding the rank of field marshal and seven the rank of general.

-The current prime minister, former general Prayut Chan-o-cha, was formally appointed to the office on 24 August 2014; he previously served as the de facto head of government as leader of the National Council for Peace and Order after the coup d'état on 22 May 2014.
-A Constitutional Court ruling on the matter of his 8-year term limit led to Prayut's suspension from 24 August to 30 September 2022, during which his deputy prime minister, Prawit Wongsuwan served as acting prime minister of Thailand.
+The current prime minister is Anutin Charnvirakul, leader of the Bhumjaithai Party, since 7 September 2025.

 Note: The list includes leaders of military juntas and acting prime ministers.
 However, they are not counted in the official list as provided by the Royal Thai Government.